School Education: STEM Education Centres

 Overview

 This is a call for proposals for European policy experimentations under the Erasmus+ Programme, specifically focusing on School Education: STEM Education Centres.
-The call is ERASMUS-EDU-2026-POL-EXP-T05-SCHOOL-STEM.
+The call is ERASMUS-EDU.
 The action type is ERASMUS-LS, which stands for ERASMUS Lump Sum Grants.
 The Model Grant Agreement type is ERASMUS Lump Sum Grant [ERASMUS-AG-LS].
 The deadline model is single-stage.
 The planned opening date is 06 January 2026, and the deadline date is 08 April 2026, 17:00:00 Brussels time.

 The scope of this topic is to support the establishment and development of transnational collaborative partnerships and networks of STEM Education Centres.
 These centers aim to strengthen local and regional STEM/STEAM learning ecosystems for educational innovation and social inclusion.
 The ecosystems should be responsive to different cultural and educational contexts and specific needs in each EU country.
 They should build on existing structures or create new ones, guided by community-based learning concepts like the whole school approach or open schooling.
 The centers should align with advances in STEM fields, such as those linked to green and digital transitions, and promote a systemic approach in STEM and STEAM education, including aggregated pedagogical standards, monitoring of learning outcomes, and professional development for educators.